The SMB’s Ultimate Guide to Disaster Recovery

 • Security solutions to prevent disruptions from malware, cyberattack, data theft, etc.

-• Network/firewall configurations to block dangerous incoming/outgoing traffic.
+• Network/firewall configurations to block dangerous incoming/outgoing traffic

-• Access control/permissions to restrict users from accessing sensitive file directories.
+• Access control/permissions to restrict users from accessing sensitive file directories

 • Load balancing to prevent network slowdown and server crashes